MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ###Agile KPI Layer

-The Agile KPI Layer(green) contains all the error analysis, reporting and nitty gritty that the middle manager needs to run the business under his responsibility.
-The insights that a middle manager wants to derive from data are more on the short term but therefore need to be more flexible than the requirements of top management and data volumes needed are smaller but need to be more detailed.
+The Agile KPI Layer(green) contains all the error analysis, reporting, and nitty-gritty that the middle manager needs to run the business under his responsibility.
+The insights that a middle manager wants to derive from data are more in the short term but need to be more flexible than top management requirements, and data volumes needed are smaller but need to be more detailed.

 Traditionally companies rely on the swiss army knife of software: Excel.
+This flexibility is paid for by much manual work, errors, and shallow analysis.

 Summary Agile KPI Layer:

 - Flexible
 - Short development Cycles
-- Small / Mid size volumes of data
+- Small / Midsize volumes of data
 - Excel

 ## The Gap to Close

-What we see is that from the three reporting layers it's the agile KPI layer that is the one with the least software support.
-This is mostly because this space is the newest.
+We see that from the three reporting layers, the agile KPI layer is the one with the least software support.
+The lack of software support is mainly because this space is the newest.
 Previously Excel and operational reports were just enough to handle those requirements.
-However, the increase in data that is collected and the decentralization of tasks in a Shared Service Center make it less and less feasible to handle these tasks in Excel.
+However, the increase in data collection and the decentralization of tasks in a Shared Service Center make it less and less feasible to handle these tasks in Excel.

-Furthermore, computing and storage cost have decreased tremendously over the last years turning the cost benefit analysis in favor of an automated solution in many more cases.
+Furthermore, computing and storage costs have decreased tremendously over the last years, turning the cost-benefit analysis in favor of an automated solution in many more cases.
 These developments lead to a widening gap that is not adapted by many companies today.

 ## The best practice solution architecture

-The first thought of just increasing Operational Reporting capability or building more Data Warehouse reports falls short looking at the very different nature of the agile KPI layer.
+The first thought of just increasing Operational Reporting capability or building more Data Warehouse reports falls short, looking at the very different nature of the agile KPI layer.

-The show stopper for integrating the agile requirements into the core KPI layer are the long development cycles and amount of IT effort involved for their development.
+The show stopper for integrating the agile requirements into the core KPI layer is the long development cycles and IT effort involved.

 The operational Reporting falls short in the source systems capabilities for advanced analysis.
-Additionally a source system reporting only allows insight into the data that is managed in that specific source system.
-Oftentimes insights are gained by combining data from many data sources along the process.
+Additionally, a source system reporting only allows insight into the data that that specific source system holds.
+Often insights are gained by combining data from many data sources along the process.

+We tried only using Self Service BI tools (SAP Analytics Cloud or Power BI) to fulfill the requirements in our first rotation of development.
+While those tools have very impressive calculation and presentation capabilities, they lack the modeling and automation ability to handle dataset joins that lead to result tables in the size of 1M rows and 100 columns.

+In our experience, after around 25M cells, it gets messy.
+Calculations have long run times or fail.
+Joins with more than five tables are hard to work with at any size.

+This lead to frustration and confusion for our business department and us into adapting the below approach.

 ![](2021-04-14-14-51-08.png)

-In the image you see the final architecture of the flexible warehouse.
+The image shows the final architecture of the flexible warehouse.

+1. Data is initially extracted from many different source systems.
+In our case, this is:

+an SAP R3 System (EP1)
-1. Data is initially exctracted from many different source systems.
-In our case this is our SAR R3 System EP1, an SAP BW system that sits on top of the SAP R3 System, an external Business Workflow system called EFLOW and additional excel files that contain additional business logic or report downloads from other software that is not yet automatically connected
+an SAP BW system that sits on top of the SAP R3 System an external Business Workflow system called EFLOW additional excel files that contain additional business logic or report downloads from other software that is not yet automatically connected.

-2. Data is extracted from the SAP EP1 system and EFLOW system on a weekly schedule into the company data lake
+2. Data is extracted from the SAP EP1 system and EFLOW system weekly into the company data lake.

-3. With the help of microsoft azure data factory the data from data lake, BW and Excel can be accessed.
+3.We can access the data from the data lake, BW, and Excel with the help of the Microsoft Azure Data Factory.

-4. A data warehouse is setup in the Azure SQL Server that executes ETL functions and adds business logic where necessary.
+4. A data warehouse is set up in the Azure SQL Server that executes ETL functions and adds business logic where necessary.

-5. The result of this transformation are data model tables that can be accessed by BI tools like SAP Analytics Cloud or Microsoft Power BI.
+5. The result of this transformation is data model tables that BI tools like SAP Analytics Cloud or Microsoft Power BI can access.

-Let's have a look at the advantages and trade offs that this architecture makes to make it a much better fit for the agile KPI Layer and fulfills the requirements for agility while providing automation that allows for deep root cause analysis
+Let's look at the advantages and trade-offs that this architecture makes to make it a much better fit for the agile KPI Layer and fulfill the requirements for agility while providing automation that allows for deep root cause analysis.

 ### Changeability & Extendability by Business

 ![Inked2021-04-14-14-51-08_LI](/assets/Inked2021-04-14-14-51-08_LI.jpg)

-In order to achieve that we have to first transfer the knowledge of how to design and build dashboards and reports with self service BI tools to business.
-This gives them all the freedom they had with Excel while automating the data preparation and later the consumption of the report.
+To achieve that, we have first to transfer the knowledge of how to design and build dashboards and reports with self-service BI tools to business.
+Handing governance of the display layer over to business gives them all the freedom they had with Excel while automating the data preparation and later the consumption of the report.
 Everything in the presentation area is business responsibility (right to the green line)

-This is only possible through hands on training and persistence as it takes a while to get through the highs and lows of adapting to new technology.
+Training a group of key-users is only possible through hands-on training and persistence as it takes a while to get through the highs and lows of adapting to new technology.

-In our experience around 90% of business logic and KPI can be calculated on the fly in the BI tool and are therefore under complete control of the business department, that can change them in self service manner if needed.
-Contrary to a BW system where the business logic is calculated in the reporting cube and setup by IT.
+In our experience, around 90% of business logic and KPI can be calculated on the fly in the BI tool and are therefore under complete control of the business department, changing them in self-service manner if needed.
+Contrary to a BW system where the business logic is calculated in the reporting cube and set up by IT.

 The second requirement of change is adding additional data or dimensions.
-This is achieved through the fact that each model table can be merged with additional data that is manually added and then joined.
-This way, business can quickly add addtional dimensions.
+Adding further data quickly is possible because we can merge each model table of the flexible data warehouse with other manually added data and then joined.
+This way, business can quickly add additional dimensions.

 ![](2021-04-09-11-14-55.png)

 These two types of change we call Type 1 changes.
-They are characterized by high flexibility, easiness and **don't involve any IT staff** Business can try out new ideas and additional requirements his way.
-There is a trad-off in that these type1 changes increase complexity for business to handle and also decrease automation as the additional files must be handled manually.
+They have high flexibility, are easy to implement, and **don't involve any IT staff**.
+Business can try out new ideas and additional requirements his way.

+There is a trade-off in that these type1 changes increase complexity for business to handle and decrease automation as the key users must maintain the additional files manually.

-Because of that there is another change we call Type 2 change.
-A Type 2 change is always preceded by a Type1 change that serves as blueprint for the type 2 change.
-What this means is that it basically moves the data source further back in the pipeline to automate the extraction and processing.
+Because of that, there is another change we call type2 change.
+A type2 change is always preceded by a Type1 change that serves as the blueprint for the type 2 change.
+A type2 change moves the data source further back in the pipeline to automate the extraction and processing.

 ![InkedInked2021-04-14-14-51-08_LI](/assets/InkedInked2021-04-14-14-51-08_LI.jpg)

-This will increase the automation and decrease the complexity as the processing is now handled automatically in the pipeline.
-However, this involves IT effort and additional testing of all affected data streams.
+This move will increase automation and decrease complexity for business as the processing is now handled automatically in the pipeline.
+However, it involves IT effort and additional testing of all affected data streams.

-handling changes in this manner also decreases friction between Business and IT department where business fails to describe exactly what they want (IT perspective :) ) or IT fails to understand the business idea (Business perspective :) ) as the type1 change serves as blueprint.
+Handling changes in this two-step approach also decreases friction between Business and IT department where business fails to exactly describe what they want (IT perspective :) ) or IT fails to understand the business idea (Business perspective :) ) as the type1 change serves as a blueprint.

-Optimally many Type1 changes are combined into one bigger Type2 change as testing and implementation effort can be reduced significantly this way.
+Optimally, we combine many Type1 changes into one bigger Type2 change as testing, and we can significantly reduce implementation effort this way.

 As below shown as business value created by changes over time